Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 Although COVID-19 appeared in PRC and has developed devastating effects in this country, it has also had a tremendous economic impact globally.
 While concerned governments have attempted to contain the spread of COVID-19 through quarantines, travel bans and other restrictions, their protective measures have inadvertently created an economic crisis with labour shortages, factory closures and supply chain disruptions in countries that are otherwise free from the infection.
 The widespread outbreak of the COVID-19 not only causes serious risks to human life.
 It has also severe and detrimental effects for industries around the world and in particular those, which like construction, use labour or products from the PRC as part of their supply chain.

-The WHO has since 30 January 2020 recognized the COVID-19 outbreak as a “public health emergency of international concern” but has so far refrained from using the term “pandemic”.
+The WHO has since 30 January 2020 recognised the COVID-19 outbreak as a “public health emergency of international concern” but has so far refrained from using the term “pandemic”.

 To date, the Chinese authorities have implemented draconian measures as a response to COVID -19 and locked down entire cities with the total number of persons under quarantine orders exceeding 50 million.
 Wuhan is most affected but the rest of the PRC is also under severe restrictions, preventing the resumption of crucial economic activities.